dotnet/docs-maui/docs/fundamentals/single-project.md

 ---
-title: "Target multiple platforms from a single project"
+title: "Target multiple platforms from .NET MAUI single project"
 description: "Learn about the .NET MAUI single project, which brings all the platform-specific experiences across Android, iOS, macOS, and Windows, into one shared project." ms.date: 04/19/2022
 ---

-# Target multiple platforms from a single project
+# Target multiple platforms from .NET MAUI single project

 .NET Multi-platform App UI (.NET MAUI) single project takes the platform-specific development experiences you typically encounter while developing apps and abstracts them into a single shared project that can target Android, iOS, macOS, and Windows.